-With the last full moon of 2012 I was flooded with photos of moon halos.
-These halos or rings around the moon are not very rare at all but often when people see them for the first time they are amazed.
+Today’s high clouds are casting a nice 22° halo over Charlotte.
+These halos or rings around the sun or the moon are not very rare at all but often when people see them for the first time they are amazed.
 They form through a pretty simple process thanks to high cirrus clouds at around 20-30,000 feet.
 Cirrus clouds by their nature are made up of tiny ice crystals or super cooled water droplets.
-When these particles form hexagonal shaped ice crystals then we are in business.
+When these particles form hexagonal-shaped ice crystals, then we are in business.

 These six-sided ice crystals act like tiny prisms and refract the incoming moonlight or during the day sunlight.
 Then due to the shape of the ice crystal you get a 22° halo or ring around the light source.
 In this case the moon or in some cases the sun.